 Diagnosing Frozen Shoulder

 In view of the foregoing, issues of diagnosis cannot be overemphasized, as they form the basis of requiring proper treatment.
-Dr. A physical examination is also accompanied by the assessment of medical history and CT, MRI, and X-ray scans, among which Tanveer Bhutani’s highest likely confirmation of the condition minus other conditions is a score of 72 percent.
+Dr. A physical examination is also accompanied by the assessment of medical history and CT, MRI, and X-ray scans, among which Tanveer Bhutani’s highest likely confirmation of the condition, minus other conditions, is a score of 72 percent.

 What to Do About Frozen Shoulders?